 NJ STEP Eligibility:

-Eligible businesses will be considered to receive financial awards to partially offset export promotion costs such as the following:
+Eligible businesses for the New Jersey State Trade Expansion Program will be considered to receive financial awards to partially offset export promotion costs such as the following:

 To apply for a NJ STEP Grant, the following forms must be completed and included in your application packet.
 In addition, you must also furnish proof of your business' Vendor Number provided through NJSTART, the State of New Jersey’s new eProcurement system.
 If you have not yet registered your New Jersey business please do so at NJSTART.